Design System

 Colors

-A dual-theme palette with explicit hierarchy, one accent red, and one solid action red.
-Hover values are state tokens, not equal peers in the brand palette.
+A dual-theme palette with explicit hierarchy, one accent red, one solid action red, and a small semantic status layer for system feedback.

 Layering